TheNotebook Write Up – Hack The Box

 In the verify signature section copy your private and public key which you generated before.
 After this copy and save the encoded section on the left side.

-After refreshing the site with F5 you should be able to see the Admin Panel
+.
+After this refresh the website and you should see the Admin Panel.

 Following the admin panel or access it directly by navigating to http://thenotebook.htb/admin.